lakshya811/Financial_Fact-Checker/README.md

 ### Name: Fin-Fact

 ### Description: The dataset contains 3562 claims from various financial sectors, annotated with text, images, evidence, justifications, and more.
-The dataset includes:

 ### Claims and associated justifications.
 Images with captions and visualization bias labels.
 Various financial sectors represented in the claims.
-Download: The dataset can be downloaded from here.

 ### Dataset Structure: